Piri Reis University

 Piri Reis University (Piri Reis Üniversitesi) (common usage: Piri Reis Maritime University) is a private university founded by the Turkish Maritime Education Foundation in 2008 in Istanbul, Turkey.
 Named after the Turkish admiral and cartographer Piri Reis (ca. 1470–1554), it is devoted to the education of maritime studies.

+Admission to university

+In order to enter the Faculty of Maritime Studies at the university, which accepts students according to the MF4 score type of LYS, it is compulsory to obtain a Seafarer's Health Certificate.
+Apart from this, students entering the Faculty of Maritime Studies must also pass the physical competence and oral interview stages.

 Faculties

 The university consists of four faculties and two institutes.